-- Scrub tubs: This works especially well for acrylic tubs and bathroom sinks.
+Scrub tubs: This works especially well for acrylic tubs and bathroom sinks.
 Mix a tablespoon of cornstarch with a cup of white vinegar in a glass measuring container.
 Mix well, then microwave for a couple of minutes.
 Funnel it into a spray bottle to which you’ve added a couple tablespoons of liquid detergent.

-- Clean glass: Cornstarch is a wonderful window cleaner!
+Clean glass: Cornstarch is a wonderful window cleaner!
 Add a tablespoon each of white vinegar and cornstarch to two cups of water.
 Funnel into a spray bottle and use on window or door glass.
 Your windows and glass will be streak-free!

-- Remove stains: Dry or mixed into a thick paste with water, cornstarch can remove many kinds of stains on rugs, furniture, clothing, and other fabric items.
+Remove stains: Dry or mixed into a thick paste with water, cornstarch can remove many kinds of stains on rugs, furniture, clothing, and other fabric items.
 Leave the paste on until it dries before brushing or vacuuming.
-A cornstarch paste even works to remove blood and crease stains.
+A cornstarch paste even works to remove blood and grease stains.
 Repeat if a single application doesn’t completely remove the stain.

-- Freshen grubby fleece hats, mittens, stuffed animals: Pour a cup of cornstarch into a large paper bag, add dirty items, and shake well.
-Leave a few hours if the items are stained.Then remove, brush or shake off excess cornstarch.
+Freshen grubby fleece hats, mittens, stuffed animals: Pour a cup of cornstarch into a large paper bag, add dirty items, and shake well.
+Leave a few hours if the items are stained.
+Remove items from the bag and brush or shake off excess cornstarch.

-- Loosen knots in shoelaces, hair, and dog fur: A knot in your shoelaces?
-Knots in hair or your doggie’s fur?
+Loosen knots in shoelaces, hair, and dog fur: A knot in your shoelaces?
+Knots in hair or your dog’s fur?
 Sprinkle knots liberally with cornstarch, then pull and wiggle on the knot until the laces slide out.
 Sprinkle liberally on matted hair or dog fur and work it in down to the skin to help the matted fur untangle for easier brushing and clipping.

 Deodorize smelly stuff: Dust the insides of smelly shoes or boots, liberally sprinkle over a dog’s coat (avoiding the face) and leave for a few minutes before shaking or brushing out.

-- Prevent athlete’s foot: Renowned for its absorbent qualities, cornstarch sprinkled between your toes and into your socks before putting them on will help keep feet dry and less susceptible to the fungi that cause athlete’s foot.
+Prevent athlete’s foot: Renowned for its absorbent qualities, cornstarch sprinkled between your toes and into your socks before putting them on will help keep feet dry and less susceptible to the fungi that cause athlete’s foot.

-- Dry-shampoo your hair: Hair looking unkempt and greasy/stringy, but no time or motivation for a wash?
+Dry-shampoo your hair: Hair looking unkempt and greasy/stringy, but no time or motivation for a wash?
 Keep a small jar of cornstarch in your bathroom along with a large makeup brush or a small, flexible paintbrush.
 “Paint” or sprinkle the starch through your hair, working it in until it’s well distributed.
 Shake your head a bit, then brush the cornstarch out along with the grease and grime.
 Voila!
 Smooth, shiny, and fluffed out, you’re ready to go.